 Skip to main content

 Your production API is a single live instance with shared state—you can’t run 500 tests against it in parallel without causing chaos.
 Environments spin up fresh for every evaluation: isolated, deterministic, reproducible.
 Run thousands in parallel, each starting from the exact state you define, each generating training data.
-An API server is a live system you observe.
-An environment is a sandbox you control.

 Tools